awsdocs/amazon-cloudfront-developer-guide/doc_source/writing-function-code.md

 For more information about the structure of the `event`, `request`, and `response` objects, see [Event structure](functions-event-structure.md)\.

-**Note**
-When you generate an HTTP response with CloudFront Functions, you cannot include a response body\.
-If you need to include a response body with your generated HTTP response, [use Lambda@Edge](lambda-generating-http-responses-in-requests.md)\.

-### Modify the HTTP response<a name="function-code-modify-response"></a>
+### Modify the HTTP response in a viewer response event type<a name="function-code-modify-response"></a>

 Your function can modify the HTTP response before CloudFront sends it to the viewer \(client\), regardless of whether the response comes from the CloudFront cache or the origin\.
-For example, your function code might add or modify response headers\.
+For example, your function code might add or modify response headers, status codes, and body content\.

 When you create a function that modifies the HTTP response, make sure to choose the *viewer response* event type\.
 This means that the function runs before CloudFront returns a response to the viewer, regardless of whether the response comes from the CloudFront cache or the origin\.